oam-dev/rudr/CONTRIBUTING.md

 ### Issue Lifecycle

-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Scylla.
+The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Rudr.
 All issue types follow the same general lifecycle.

 1. Issue creation.
 2. Triage